mleers/DjangoRestAPI/README.md

 # Django RESTful service

+Full stack project using a simple React frontend and Django backend.
+These components can be ran individually or as a multi-container Doceker project.

 Features CRUD capabilites using Django backend/builtin database to serve as a RESTful endpoint.
-Features the [Django Rest Framework](https://www.django-rest-framework.org/)
+Uses the [Django Rest Framework](https://www.django-rest-framework.org/)

 ## Starting the service

 ### Requisites:
-* python 3.6+
+* python 3.6+ (tested)
 * djangorestframework library `pip3 install djangorestframework`
 * npm/node
 * Docker desktop (if using Docker deployment)